dankitch/dankitch/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Terraform with Azure.
+- 🔭 I’m currently working with Terraform and Azure.
 - ⚡ Fun fact: I always order the biggest burger on the menu :hamburger:

 ## Some Numbers